UT-ADL/autoware_mini_practice/practice_7/README.md

 ## 7. Add functionality to the local planner

 We now have the traffic light results, but we still need the logic in the local planner to act upon them.
+For this, we generalize the existing collision points logic to process traffic light stop lines.

 ##### Instructions
-1. With the help of `camera_traffic_light_detector` node as an example, add to `simple_local_planner`:
+1. Create a new node called `traffic_light_stopline_checker.py` under `planning/local`.
+Refer to traffic light detector node to:
-    - loading the lanelet2 map
+   - load the lanelet2 map
-    - function `get_stoplines(lanelet2_map)` and extract all the stoplines.
+   - use function `get_stoplines(lanelet2_map)` and extract all the stoplines.
 This will return key (stopline_id) value (geometry - shapely line string) pairs of all stop lines in the map.
-2. Create the subscriber and a callback that will extract RED stop lines
-    - subscribe to a topic `/detection/traffic_light_status` with type [TrafficLightResult](https://github.com/autowarefoundation/autoware_ai_messages/blob/master/autoware_msgs/msg/TrafficLightResult.msg).
+2. As with previous collision points processor nodes subscribe to `extracted_local_path`.
+Add subscribers for `/localization/current_velocity` and `/detection/traffic_light_status`
-    - collect the RED stop lines - `stopline_id` is saved into `result.lane_id`
+    - collect the blocking stop lines - `stopline_id` is saved into `result.lane_id`
-3. Add the logic where
-    - ego vehicle reacts to RED stop line
-    - The intersection point of the stop line and local path geometries should be used as the "obstacle" point; shapely `intersect` and `intersection` can be used.
-    - `self.braking_safety_distance_stopline` parameter should be used for braking distance (you need to add getting this parameter value)
+    - `recognition_result` is set to 0 for (RED) and (YELLOW)

+3. Use local path subscriber callback as the main function for all logic.
+    - check if the local path is empty or velocity of the vehicle is None, if so, return
+    - for each blocking traffic light stop line, check if it intersects with the local path, if so create a new collision point object and add it to the array of collision points (location - location of the intersection, velocity - zero, distance to stop is equal to `braking_safety_distance_stopline`)
+    - set `deceleration_limit` to `tfl_maximum_deceleration` parameter, and category to `TRAFFIC_LIGHT_STOPLINE`
+    - publish the collision points

 ##### Validation
 * run `roslaunch autoware_mini_practice_solutions practice_7.launch tfl_detector:=camera`